 In spite of this, Armenia has a thriving underground of young, passionate, and extraordinarily talented young musicians and writers who are eager to make their voices heard.

 Nvak Yerevan's Impact

-In just two years, Nvak has developed an alumni community of over 100 active and engaged singers, songwriters, and producers in Yerevan.
+In just four years, Nvak has developed a community of 200+ active and engaged singers, songwriters, and producers from throughout Armenia